claireloconnell/claireloconnell.github.io/_posts/2022-07-28-networkaesthetics.md

 In lines 106-115 (Fig 1), I am essentially selecting the vertices, or nodes, of a particular site_captured, creating a new column called _color_, and assigning them a color (i.e . #D7191c).
 I do the same with sex, but instead of assigning a color, I assign each sex to a shape.
 You can use the function: `get.vertex.attribute(graph, "color")` to double check!

+**TIP:** Be considerate about the colors you are using, particularly for our colorblind friends.
+[Here](https://stackoverflow.com/questions/57153428/r-plot-color-combinations-that-are-colorblind-accessible) is just one of many helpful resources for helping you pick a color pallet that is inclusive!

 <figure>
   <img src="https://user-images.githubusercontent.com/78130420/181677484-a2ab4fb2-667f-4654-9218-95c064ba8296.png" alt="fig1">
   <figcaption>Fig.1: An example of assigning node attributes.
-Note when referencing vertices use `V(networ object)` Tip: an easy way to create a new column: df$new_column_name <- 1</figcaption>
+Note when referencing vertices use V() Tip: an easy way to create a new column: df$new_column_name <- 1</figcaption>
 </figure>

 I also want to color the edges black between birds from the same site and blue between birds of different sites (Fig 2).
 This gets slightly trickier, but we are using the same logic here.
 First, I create a column in _graph_ called `site` (see line 118), then I create a list of birds from each site (lines 119-122).
 On line 125, I specify that I want all edges to be blue, but lines 127-130 I specify that I want edges between birds in the lists I just created to be black.

 <figure>
   <img src="https://user-images.githubusercontent.com/78130420/181677669-735e4143-121c-4bb3-8ea7-757074cfa45d.png" alt="fig2">
   <figcaption>Fig. 2: An example of assigning edge attributes.
-Note when referencing edges use `E(network object)`. `alpha()` allows me to set the opacity of the color.
+Note when referencing edges use E(). alpha() allows me to set the opacity of the color.
 I like to make edges somewhat see through so you can tell where they overlap, and I think it is generally easier on the eyes when you have highly connected plots.
 It allows you to use a darker color without it looking too heavy.  </figcaption>
 </figure>

 **Now, I'm ready to plot!
 I'm using the igraph function `plot()`.**